Updated: February 23, 2021

 The product transfer process is typically very straightforward.
 This is due to the fact that, unlike if you were requesting an advance or going down the remortgage route, it is unlikely that a formal valuation will need to be carried out on your property.

-Many lenders use property valuation software which return results very quickly, meaning that the whole process can potentially be completed in as little as a week.
+Many lenders use property valuation software which returns results very quickly, meaning that the whole process can potentially be completed in as little as a week.

 So, what costs are associated with product transfers?
 While mortgage product transfer fees will vary from lender to lender, standard product transfers are a lot less hassle to process than a new mortgage application or remortgage, for example, therefore making it a cheaper option in many cases.

-A common reason lots of borrowers opt for an alternative to product transfers are due to the rates they’re on with their current lender.
+A common reason lots of borrowers opt for an alternative to product transfers is the rates they’re on with their current lender.

 We’ll be discussing this in more detail later on.